-All students will be reviewed for SAP compliance at the end of every Spring semester (or more frequently if deemed necessary by any member of the Financial Aid Office).
+SPS students will be reviewed for SAP compliance at the end of every Summer term (or more frequently if deemed necessary by any member of the Financial Aid Office).
 Students who have not met the requirements for SAP immediately lose eligibility for all types of financial aid in the future.